New rental homes supported in part by Empty Homes Tax revenue

 CHIP is a key way to deliver on the goals of Housing Vancouver by supporting the work of local non-profits who play an important role in delivering and operating housing affordable to low and moderate income households.

-Building off the initial success of CHIP, the program was recently updated (229 KB) to address current economic conditions by expanding eligibility for projects with various levels of affordability and to better align with senior government funding.
+Building off the initial success of CHIP, the program was recently updated PDF file (229 KB) to address current economic conditions by expanding eligibility for projects with various levels of affordability and to better align with senior government funding.

 “The updates made to our Community Housing Incentive Program today will help provide vital relief to the housing pressures faced by many of our residents,” says Mayor Ken Sim.
 “The City of Vancouver is focused on delivering more affordable housing and the impact of this grant funding cannot be overstated as it will enhance affordability of homes for those who need it most.”